laurendudu/airbnb-chrome-extension/README.md

 ## The Prediction Model
 ### How Does it Work?

 The idea we had was to predict the price of an Airbnb room based on a dataset.
-For that, we searched for a complete dataset on Kaggle with the variables we wanted.
-After many analyzes on different datasets, we found the more interesting one.
+In order to do so, we searched for a complete dataset on Kaggle with the variables we wanted.
+We chose [this one](https://www.kaggle.com/airbnb/boston?select=listings.csv).
 The dataset matched all of the Airbnb room price in Boston, in the United States.
-We found it on [Kaggle](https://www.kaggle.com/airbnb/boston?select=listings.csv).

 The name of the dataset is “listings.csv”.
 We treated the data to select only the variables we were interested in.
-As features, we wanted the number of guests, bathrooms, bedrooms, beds and reviews.
-But also, what type of room it was (an entire home/apartment, a private room or a shared room) and if the host is a super host or not.
+As features, we wanted the `number of guests`, `bathrooms`, `bedrooms`, `beds` and `reviews`.
+But also, what `type of room` it was (an entire home/apartment, a private room or a shared room) and if the host is a `superhost` or not.
 Of course, we had also the price variable, which is the variable we wanted to predict.
 Since the column associated to the price was in a string format, we had to treat it in order to have a column of integer without the dollar sign.

 We decided to create our prediction model in python through a Jupyter Notebook.
 The libraries we used are the following:
   -	`Tensorflow`